×

 On Lenglen Dani Vallejo has taken the third set off French teen Moise Kouame 6-3 so it's game on over there.

-Players already through and into the round of 32 include Noami Osaka, Iva Jovic, qualifier Jaime Faria, Zach Zvajda and Oleksandra Oliynykova to make it four women from Ukraine into the third round.
+Players already through and into the round of 32 include Noami Osaka, Iva Jovic, qualifier Jaime Faria, Flavio Cobolli, Zach Zvajda and Oleksandra Oliynykova to make it four women from Ukraine into the third round.

 Thursday results